Dtechdin/DCT-CISD-indikator-/README.md

 Fork the project.
 Create your Feature Branch.
 Submit a Pull Request.
-Developed with ❤️ by Iamdinda and the DC Traders Community.
+Developed with ❤️ by Iamdinda and the DCT Community.